verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Morbid belief in love, and a fascination for the madness that love puts in its victims.
 - [ ] I have a plan. it involves a plane ride at sunset and dinner for two.
 - [ ] You're so pretty for an anxiety ridden freak.
+- [ ] I'm thrilled to announce I'm better than you. - LinkedIn.